Staff

 Direct Line: (612) 626-6404

-Bronte Stewart-New, Legal Advocacy Coordinator
+Bronte Stewart, Legal Advocacy Coordinator

 Bronte (she/they) is responsible for coordinating the advocacy services provided to clients at Aurora.
 In addition to providing support in a crisis, she advocates for clients as they choose any of the various options available including academic and legal support.
 Bronte regularly meets one to one with clients and responds to phone calls on the 24 hour helpline.
 Additionally, she co-facilitates Aurora's support groups and provides supervision for student staff and volunteers.